-Mérimée loved mysticism, history, the unusual, and the mystification, the historical fiction popularized by Sir Walter Scott and the cruelty and psychological drama of Aleksandr Pushkin.
+Mérimée loved mysticism, history, and the unusual, particularly the historical fiction popularized by Sir Walter Scott and the cruelty and psychological drama of Aleksandr Pushkin.
 Many of his stories are mysteries set in foreign places, Spain and Russia being popular sources of inspiration.